Author’s Note (Listen to the Voiceover Above) ☝️

 Alas, he kept brooding in silence, just like all of the good heroes named Fabio, and drove us to our next destination, the Spanish grocery store.

-It was the perfect love note from our Fabio1.
+It was the perfect love note.

 Love,